bmcgavin/code-distro/README.md

 It will receive the hook, fetch the repo, and do the diff between the commits to generate the patch

-GithubPatch should run on the machine without repo access ('private').
+GitPatch should run on the machine without repo access ('private').
 It will receive the patch, check that the working copy matches in branch and revision, and apply the patch.

 ## Quickstart